 Studio Argyle Condo Ottawa | 255 Argyle Av

-Studio Argyle Condo Ottawa was built in 2000 by Domicile Development.
-This unique low rise building contains 40 units spread out on 4 floors.
-Studio Argyle Condo Ottawa is an eye catching building with its prominent red brick and cream accents.
-Located in between Ottawa’s popular and well-known streets, Elgin Street and Bank Street this building is in the heart of Ottawa’s Centertown.
+Studio Argyle Condo Ottawa was built in 2000 by Domicile Developments.
+This unique low rise building contains 40 units spread out on 4 storeys.
+Studio Argyle Condo Ottawa is an eye-catching building with its prominent red brick and cream accents.
+Located in between Ottawa’s popular and well-known streets, Elgin Street and Bank Street, this building is in the heart of Ottawa’s Centretown.
 Enjoy a Sunday stroll down the Rideau Canal, or go afternoon shopping in the Glebe.
-Studio Argyle Condo Ottawa allows you the easy access to Ottawa’s economic and social neighborhoods.
-Perfect for the artsy, modern student, professional or retiree these units are unique and stand out with their distinctive architecture.
+Studio Argyle Condo Ottawa allows you easy access to Ottawa’s economic and social neighbourhoods.
+Perfect for the artsy modern student, professional or retiree these units are unique and stand out with their distinctive architecture.
 The lofts here are dramatic, pipe and/or brick exposed units with a feel you won’t find anywhere in Ottawa.
-Fire places in living areas, expansive outdoor terraces and gas in the kitchen and balconies make this building truley unique.
-Studio Argyle Condo Ottawa features a beautiful lobby with accent art pieces, elevator, underground parking and private storage lockers.
+Fireplaces in living areas, expansive outdoor terraces and gas in the kitchen and balconies make this building truly unique.
+Studio Argyle Condo Ottawa features a beautiful lobby with accent art pieces, elevator, underground and surfaced parking and private storage lockers.

-If gazing at Monets is something you fancy, the National Gallery of Canada is within walking distance.
+If gazing at Monet’s is something you fancy, the National Gallery of Canada is within walking distance.
 Other museums in the area include the Museum of Nature, the Canadian War Museum and the Museum of Civilization.
 Living in the heart of downtown Ottawa doesn’t limit those recreational enthusiasts.
 The Ottawa River borders the Northern area of Centretown, with Quebec just a short drive across the Portage Bridge.
-The Gatineau Hills, a 10 minute drive onto the Quebec side, feature a wide array of hiking paths, biking trails, and ski hills.
-One of Ottawa’s most well known attractions, the Rideau Canal, runs through Centretown.
-The Canal is the longest skating rink in the world, attracting skaters not only for its length, but with its many “Beavertail” stands.
+The Gatineau Hills, a 10-minute drive onto the Quebec side, features a wide array of hiking paths, biking trails, and ski hills.
+One of Ottawa’s most well-known attractions, the Rideau Canal, runs through Centretown.
+The Canal is the longest skating rink in the world, attracting skaters not only for its length but with its many “Beavertail” stands.
 Many main transit lines run through the downtown center, facilitating transportation around Ottawa.

 Other Hard Lofts in Ottawa